bartmars/hometown-homepage/README.md

     * [x] Find a way to use :hover
     * [x] Add a whole new section

+*I did not tried to change the color palette that was given because in my opinion, its colors matches exactly with my images.

 ## Color Reference
 Palette: https://scrimba.com/links/hometown-palette